-To further mitigate concerns regarding the usefulness of price range disclosure provided to investors, Nasdaq proposes to require that the securities of a company listing in connection with a Direct Listing with a Capital Raise cannot price above the Upside Limit.
-The Upside Limit will incentivize the company and its underwriter to set the disclosed price range to avoid a failed offering consequences described above.
-The

-Upside Limit would also help assure that an issuer would adjust the price range disclosed in their registration statements prior to effectiveness in light of pricing feedback received from market analysts and potential investors.
+To further mitigate concerns regarding the usefulness of price range disclosure provided to investors, Nasdaq proposes to require that the securities of a company listing in connection with a Direct Listing with a Capital Raise cannot price above the 80% Upside Limit.
+The 80% Upside Limit will incentivize the company and its underwriter to set the disclosed price range to avoid a failed offering consequences described above.
+The 80% Upside Limit would also help assure that an issuer would adjust the price range disclosed in their registration statements prior to effectiveness in light of pricing feedback received from market analysts and potential investors.

-To determine an appropriate Upside Limit, Nasdaq analyzed operating companies IPOs on the Nasdaq Global Select Market and the NYSE for the past five years where an IPO opened on an exchange at a price that is above the highest price of the price range in the issuer's effective registration statement.
-This analysis indicated that some IPOs opened on an exchange at a price that was more than 100% above the highest price of the price range.
-Based on the same data, more than half of these IPOs opened at a price that was 30% or more above the highest price of the price range.
-However, about 90% of these IPOs opened at a price that was no more than the Upside Limit.
-Based on this data Nasdaq believes that, on balance, capital formation and investor protection goals would be best served by a pricing limitation equal to the Upside Limit.
+To determine an appropriate upside limit, Nasdaq analyzed operating companies IPOs on the Nasdaq Global Select Market and the NYSE for the past five years where an IPO opened on an exchange at a price that is above the highest price of the price range in the issuer's effective registration statement.25 This analysis indicated that some IPOs opened on an exchange at a price that was more than 100% above the highest price of the price range.
+Based on the same data, more than half of these IPOs opened at a price that was no more than the 80% Upside Limit.
+Based on this data Nasdaq believes that, on balance, capital formation and investor protection goals would be best served by a pricing limitation equal to the 80% Upside Limit.

 Nasdaq also proposes to adopt a new Price Volatility Constraint and disseminate information about whether the Price Volatility Constraint has been satisfied, which will indicate whether the security may be ready to trade.
 Prior to releasing a security for trading, Nasdaq allows a "Pre-Launch Period" of indeterminate length, during which price discovery takes place.
 The Price Volatility Constraint requires that the Current Reference Price has not deviated by 10% or more from any Current Reference Price during the Pre-Launch Period within the previous 10 minutes.
 The Pre-Launch Period will continue until at least five minutes after the Price Volatility Constraint has been satisfied.
-Nasdaq will also introduce the Near Execution Price which is the Current
+Nasdaq will also introduce the Near Execution Price which is the Current Reference Price at the time the Price Volatility Constraint has been satisfied; and set the Near Execution Time as such time.
+This change will provide investors with notice that the Cross nears execution and allows a period of at least five minutes for investors to modify their orders, if needed, based on the Near Execution Price, prior to the execution of the Cross and the pricing of the offering.
+Further, to assure that the Near Execution Price is a meaningful benchmark for investors, and that the offering price does not deviate substantially from the Near Execution Price, Nasdaq proposes to require, in addition to other the existing conditions stated in proposed Rule 4120(c)(9)(B)(vii), that the Cross may execute only if the actual price calculated by the Cross is no more than 10% below or above the Near Execution Price (the "10% Price Collar").

-This data set included over 400 records and covers a period from January 2017 to July 2022.
+25 This data set included over 400 records and covers a period from January 2017 to July 2022.